| | | | | | | | |

 12. Prepare Sage Sauce

-Add remaining vegan butter to the same skillet and sauté the julienned onions until tender, before adding the sliced sun-dried tomatoes, garlic powder, salt and pepper.
+Add remaining vegan butter to the same skillet and sauté the julienned onions until tender, before adding the sliced sun-dried tomatoes, garlic powder, salt and ground black pepper.
 Mix well and then remove from heat.

 Sautéed red onions, sun-dried tomatoes and pine nuts in skillet.